BLOG: What is a digital asset, and what factors impact how you store them?

 With the ability to search for assets using a range of descriptive metadata criteria, your users can find the resources they need easily and quickly.
 This can boost the efficiency of your internal processes.
 For instance, if you need to send assets to a client within a set timeframe, the power to find the right materials quickly can make all the difference.

-Plus, it’s will save you time in asset management with workflows and automations that free your time up (more on that later).
+Plus, it’s will save you time in asset management with workflows and automations that free your time up (more on that later) by handling some of the basic Digital Asset Management admin.

 When marketing a product or promoting a new campaign, your teams must have access to the most up-to-date assets.
 Otherwise, your marketing and communication efforts may prove inconsistent, or you may promote content that lacks relevancy.